-Mr. Daniel Lipka, a member of the Senior Executive Service, is the Deputy Assistant Administrator for FEMA’s National Continuity Programs (NCP) Directorate, which is charged with the coordination, implementation, and execution of the continuity plans and programs of the executive branch, and with ensuring that the President and Federal, state, local, tribal, and territorial governments can provide timely and effective alerts and warnings to the public, under all conditions.
-Mr. Lipka served as the Acting Assistant Administrator for FEMA NCP from September 2018 to July 2019 and prior to joining FEMA s as the Director, Continuity Division, for the Office of Operations Coordination (OPS) in the Department of Homeland Security (DHS) where he managed and implemented the Department-wide continuity program while coordinating with the interagency and the National Security Council staff.
+The NCP Directorate is charged with the coordination, implementation and execution of the continuity plans and programs of the executive branch, and with ensuring that the President and Federal, state, local, tribal and territorial governments can provide timely and effective alerts and warnings to the public under all conditions.
+Mr. Lipka served as the Acting Assistant Administrator for FEMA NCP from September 2018 to July 2019 before joining FEMA as the Director, Continuity Division, he worked in the Office of Operations Coordination (OPS) at the Department of Homeland Security (DHS), where he managed and implemented the Department-wide continuity program while coordinating with the interagency and the National Security Council staff.

 Mr. Lipka joined DHS in May 2007, where he served as a Senior Law Enforcement Advisor and Chief of the Assessments Section within the Current Operations Division, and assumed duties as the Deputy Director in 2011.
 During this timeframe, he worked on a variety of real-world events and crises providing leadership to the DHS Crisis Action Team.

 Mr. Lipka has extensive experience in all aspects of homeland security activities including continuity operations, crisis management, intelligence and information sharing, human resources, financial management, training management, law enforcement, and drug control initiatives.

 Previously, Mr. Lipka was a Law Enforcement Analyst, Office of State and Local Affairs, Office of National Drug Control Policy, Executive Office of the President from 2003 to 2007, where he provided program management for eight High Intensity Drug Trafficking Areas with a budget of over 40 million dollars.